6 Reasons to Consider Going Back to School

 1. You want a new challenge

-“If you have real life scenarios to apply to the business schoolwork, you get so much out of it,” she says.
+“If you have real life scenarios to apply to the schoolwork, you get so much out of it,” she says.
 “It’s not easy, but it’s totally doable.”

 2. You’re looking for new opportunities